 1/2 cup tapioca flour MELT Chocolate and Butter together, over stove or in Microwave COMBINE Sugar and eggs in bowl, Mix til silky, adding vanilla MIX Chocolate into sugar mixture Add Flour and mix well

 I am going to attempt to work with Tapioca flour, Making brownies as soon as my Butter thaws.
 A lot of people I know personally are going Gluten-free.
 Although, some have to do it because they have allergies, others choose to do so because They put Gluten together with weight loss, which has not been proven.
-I just like to try new things, and maybe I’ll enjoy the benefits of the occasional gluten free item.
-I don’t have apple sauce on hand or I would be replacing the butter with apple sauce.
-If you know anything about going somewhat healthier with baking, you can make a 1:1 replacement with butter for apple sauce.
+I just like to try new things, and maybe I’ll enjoy the benefits of the occasional gluten-free item.
+I don’t have applesauce on hand or I would be replacing the butter with applesauce.
+If you know anything about going somewhat healthier with baking, you can make a 1:1 replacement with butter for applesauce.
 Other fruit purees are also possible, although you may have to make sure on the ratio.

-Okay I should explain what Gluten is to those who don’t bake: gluten is what makes bread, or I should say is bread.
-It’s the building blocks of what makes up the structure, strength and texture (Ever Tried a Gluten-Free Bread and noticed how much it lacks in texture and taste, I remember trying a gluten-free sandwich bread, it was akin to rubber) Although nowawdays companies are trying their best to better their products for the Gluten-Free Lifestyle.
+Okay, I should explain what Gluten is to those who don’t bake: gluten is what makes bread, or I should say is bread.
+It’s the building blocks of what makes up the structure, strength and texture (Ever Tried a Gluten-Free Bread and noticed how much it lacks in texture and taste, I remember trying a gluten-free sandwich bread, it was akin to rubber) Although nowadays companies are trying their best to better their products for the Gluten-Free Lifestyle.

 Another word for Gluten Elasticity.
-Pizza Dough for instance has a lot of Elasticity.
+Pizza Dough, for instance, has a lot of Elasticity.
 If you have ever watched someone toss it.

 Scientific Definition:1.The mixture of proteins, including gliadins and glutelins, found in wheat grains, which are not soluble in water and which give wheat dough its elastic texture.